-... enormous skepticism about this one now.... got questions yesterday about the exact extent of svces/content that [InfoSpace] provides to "50% of global and 80% of US carriers."
+... enormous skepticism about this one now... got questions yesterday about the exact extent of svces/content that [InfoSpace] provides to "50% of global and 80% of US carriers."
 AT&T apparently saying "they give us maps and directories, not a 'platform' - whooptedo.
-In three yrs, the \$1/sub will be \$0.10/sub." stock obviously caught in backlash of [the InfoSpace Chairman's] hyperbole, unfortunately. just like ICGE ....
+In three yrs, the \$1/sub will be \$0.10/sub." stock obviously caught in backlash of [the InfoSpace Chairman's] hyperbole, unfortunately. just like ICGE

 On July 10, 2000, Go2Net asked Merrill Lynch to serve as its financial advisor in connection with a proposed sale of Go2Net to InfoSpace, and Merrill Lynch agreed.
+On it seems that InfoSpace is your favorite stock.
+Should we worry that the chairman has sold over 1MM shares before their quarterly earnings?
+Are we planning a secondary for the stock?

-On July 11, 2000, Merrill Lynch issued an "update report" on InfoSpace, reiterating the 1-1 buy rating, but not disclosing the questions raised in the June 15th e-mail.
+July 11, 2000, Blodget issued an "update report" on InfoSpace, reiterating the 1-1 buy rating, but not disclosing the concerns raised in the June 15th e-mail.